alinnman/celestial-navigation/maths/sphere-proof.md

 1000 years ago this could have earned a "PhD" or similar in the academic world.
 Today this is very basic science, but presented here as a counter-argument against pseudoscience advocating a Flat Earth.

+Confronting the proofs given above can be done in two ways:

+1. Refuting the observational findings (a posteriori), preferrably through producing well-documented and peer-reviewed experimental results ("no horizon dip", "refute the linear relation of the altitude of celestial objects").
+2. Refuting the mathematical proofs (a priori).
+Then you will have to wrestle against titans such as [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).

 I leave it here for anyone to use.